-What is influencer marketing and why your brand needs it
+What is influencer marketing?
+Why does your brand need it?

 No longer can brands rely on celebrity endorsements and ads.
 As consumers, we’re numbed to hard-sell adverts and fluffy marketing messages.
 Too many irrelevant ads.
 Too many intrusive pop-ups.
 Too many celebrities pretending they use a particular brand of washing powder.

 We were already tiring of brand-speak.
-Then along came Millennials and Generation Z. They broke with expected consumer behavior.
+Then along came Millennials.
+They broke with expected consumer behavior.
 They didn’t believe the ads.
 They wanted social proof before they parted with their cash.
 They turned to influencers they respected, valuing their brand reviews.
 Their opinions.
+Marketing to Millennials became a real thing.

 The buzz in the marketplace is now so loud that we’re tuning out.
 We’re ignoring what we don’t want to hear.
 Instead, we’re turning to social media and following people that we trust.
 Reading their reviews, taking their advice, sharing our own opinions.

 In this guide, I’m going to talk to you about influencer marketing.
 How it evolved.
 The future.
 I’ll show you brands that are rocking influencer marketing.
-I'll include the number One influencer marketing tool on the market - Influencer One - and an influencer briefing template you can download for free.
-There’ll be a lot to read, but I promise you that it’ll be relevant, helpful, and exhaustive.
+I'll include an influencer briefing template you can download for free.
+It's a big read, but I promise you that it’s relevant, helpful, and exhaustive.

 Table of contents